skip to main content

 You’re staying short-term in a vacation home, hotel, or Airbnb

 A hotspot can be a great alternative to home internet when you’ll be somewhere temporarily.
-Setting up internet can be costly and time consuming, and some internet providers require you to commit to a year of service to get a plan.
+Setting up internet service can be costly and time consuming, and some internet providers require you to commit to a year of service to get a plan.
 Skip all that by switching on a mobile hotspot and loading up on data.

 Pro tip: Explore other portable internet options